sakshssy/centralrepogit/README.md

-This is repo is only for my learning practice regarding git concepts.
+This is repo is only for my learning practice regarding git concepts I have directly edit this file from github